This year I have posted several blogs about grading and assessment. I encouraged teachers to stop taking grading home for two simple reasons:

 Teachers who are tired of taking stacks of grading (real or virtual) home and want their feedback to be more meaningful should use the new year as an opportunity to explore different approaches to teaching.
 Using video content, multimedia lessons, and technology tools combined with blended learning models can create more time and space for teachers to work directly with students.

-If you are interested in learning more about blended learning models, check out my newest book Blended Learning in Action.
+If you are interested in learning more about blended learning models, check out my book Blended Learning in Action.